Kodak S-1 vs Panasonic G6

 It is notable that the G6 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The S-1 does not feature such a mic input.

-Both the S-1 and the G6 have been discontinued, but can regularly be found used on eBay.
+Both the S-1 and the G6 have been discontinued, but can regularly be found used on ebay.
 The G6 was replaced by the Panasonic G7, while the S-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Kodak S-1 Manual (free pdf) or the online Panasonic G6 Manual.
+Further information on the features and operation of the S-1 and G6 can be found, respectively, in the Kodak S-1 Manual (free pdf) or the online Panasonic G6 Manual.

 So what is the bottom line?
 Is the Kodak S-1 better than the Panasonic G6 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.